 Have you ever been woken up in the middle of the night with an intense leg cramp, that you can’t seem to get to stop?
+Are you a pregnant woman experiencing leg cramps from time to time?
 Pretty much everyone will experience these muscle cramps sometime in their life.
-Did you know that even being dehydrated can cause leg cramps?

 The most common areas for leg cramps are the lower leg and the front and back of the thigh.
 If your leg cramp is really strong it can leave you sore even after the cramp has passed.
 I know during pregnancy you can experience severe leg cramps, and it can leave your legs sore for a day or two.

 There are many home remedies for leg cramps that you can find on the internet.
 Some might make you skeptical, but there are some helpful and legit ones too.